Vault of the Ni'er Queyon

 Vault of the Ni'er Queyon is a 1982 role-playing game adventure for Space Opera published by Fantasy Games Unlimited.

 Contents

-Vault of the Ni'er Queyon is an adventure that features a quest covering vast distances and a large amount of game time.
+Vault of the Ni'er Queyon is an adventure in which the player characters must find the vault and the treasure within.

 Reception

 Kenneth Uecker reviewed Vault of the Ni'er Queyon in The Space Gamer No. 52.
 Uecker commented that "Overall, Vault of the Ni'er Queyon is an excellent adventure, well worth the price.
 There is a wealth of background data.
 With a few exceptions, this will be easily adapted to most Space Opera campaigns."